 - More about our hotel selection criteria.

-All the hotels on our recommended list are located within walking distance to Notre Dame.
+Many of the hotels on our recommended list are located within walking distance to Notre Dame.
 Why is that?
 Because we find ideal for visiting all the major Paris sites we enjoy.
 You will find hotels at different price points and amenities in this list, value is the name of the game.

 So, here’s our own list of Paris hotels we use and recommend:

 Petit Belloy–Annie stayed there during the Inaugural Tour.
 The rooms are small, but if you can get one of the rooms on the 6th floor, you will love the view of the Eiffel Tower!
 There was a kettle in the room, free coffee any time, the AC works great, a tiny elevator, and the beds are comfortable.
 This hotel does not have a lobby, but they will hang on to your luggage if needed.
 I will definitely go back to this hotel.
 Right across from the Belloy, area is very busy and can be loud due to sirens.

 Hôtel Saint-Paul Rive-Gauche–Recommended by Philip Oswald on the Join Us in France Closed Group.